andkrau/NuanceResurrection/Readme.txt

 Requirements
 ============
-This emulator requires Pentium Pro instruction support, at least 128 Megabytes of RAM, and an OpenGL 1.2 implementation supporting the ARB_imaging subset or an OpenGl 1.5 implementation with support for GLSL.
-Hardware OpenGL acceleration is recommended due to the use screen stretching and multitexturing, but a software implementation of OpenGL is sufficient.
+This emulator requires SSE2 instruction support, at least 128 Megabytes of RAM, and an OpenGL 1.5 implementation with support for GLSL.

 The emulator is completely and utterly CPU bound.
-An Athlon XP2600+ is recommended as a bare minimum.
-Even with a 2.0 ghz processor, frame rates in the commercial games will count in the low single digits... in binary.
 Machines that do not meet the minimum requirements may even suffer reduced performance when running the less demanding SDK demos.

 Installation
 ============
-Extract the distribution files into a new directory, cick on Nuance.exe and you're good to go.
+Extract the distribution files into a new directory, click on Nuance.exe and you're good to go.
 The bios.cof, minibios.cof and minibiosX.cof files contain Aries assembly implementations of some BIOS routines and a complete miniBIOS.
 These files must be kept in the same directory as the main executable.
 Nuance also makes use of the